sighupio/fury-kubernetes-monitoring/README.md

-This repo is the documentation for Github Fury Kubernetes Monitoring repo.
-To be able to access the  fury-kubernetes-monitoring packages you must be a Sighup customer.
-If you're not a customer yet, contact us at info@sighup.io or http://www.sighup.io for info on how to get access!

 # Fury Kubernetes Monitoring

 This repo contains all components necessary to deploy monitoring tools on top of Kubernetes.
 We use Prometheus, a very popular open source monitoring and alerting toolkit for cloud-native applications.
 You can monitor both cluster itself and applications deployed on cluster via Prometheus.
 AlertManager which makes part of Prometheus stack, handles alerts sent by Prometheus server and let you manage alerts flexibly and route them through receiver integrations such as email, Slack or PagerDuty.
 Thanks to the components in the Fury Kubernetes Monitoring stack, you're going to have full control on your cluster.
 On Kubernetes we use Prometheus Operator to deploy, configure and manage Prometheus instances and to manage Service Monitoring and Alerts.
 This repo contains a package to deploy Prometheus Operator and other packages to deploy Prometheus instances, rules, alerts and exporters.
 Packages with `-operated` postfix are deployed via Operator's CRD, therefore you need Prometheus Operator up and running to be able to deploy them.